About

 Projects

-Systematic mapping of the impacts of invasive plant species
+Systematic mapping of the individual and cumulative impacts of invasive plant species

-Systematically identify, collate, and organize evidence on the impacts of non-native invasive species
+Systematically compile and map evidence on the impacts of non-native invasive plant species

 Plant Invasions on Northern New Zealand Offshore Island